chimera/doorlock/readme.md

 # Chimera Doorlock

+## Overview

+-   Cards are synced with Cobot
+-   Cards are stored in `cards.json` in the root of the project (should be `~/doorlock/cards.json` on the RaspberryPi)
+-   Logs are stored in `logs.json` in the root of the project (should be `~/doorlock/logs.json` on the RaspberryPi)

 ## TODO

 -   [ ] Update list of cards every few minutes
 -   [ ] Push up logs/checkins to management app
+-   [ ] Get working with Nexedus
 -   [ ] Handle error message

 ## Configuring Raspberry Pi